-Section Summary: Non-Neurogenic Urinary Dysfunction Including OAB Initial Course of Percutaneous Tibial Nerve Stimulation
+Section Summary: Percutaneous Tibial Nerve Stimulation for Non-Neurogenic Urinary Dysfunction Including Overactive Bladder

+Initial Course of Percutaneous Tibial Nerve Stimulation

 For individuals who have non-neurogenic urinary dysfunction including OAB who have failed behavioral and pharmacologic therapy and received an initial course of PTNS, a number of RCTs of PTNS have been published, including 2 key industry-sponsored RCTs, the OrBIT and SUmiT trials.
 Systematic reviews of the evidence have found short-term improvements with PTNS.
-The largest, highest quality study was the blinded sham-controlled SUmiT trial.
-This trial reported a statistically significant benefit of PTNS vs sham at 12 weeks.
+The largest, highest quality study was the blinded, sham-controlled SUmiT trial.
+This trial reported a statistically significant benefit of PTNS versus sham at 12 weeks.
 In another small sham-controlled trial, a 50% reduction in urge incontinent episodes was attained in 71% of the PTNS group compared with 0% in the sham group.
 The nonblinded OrBIT trial found that PTNS was noninferior to medication treatment at 12 weeks.
+7.01.106 Percutaneous and Subcutaneous Tibial Nerve Stimulation Page 12 of 31